-A record-breaking 481 entries were received across 17 categories, in addition to the 1,407 students and trainees eligible for the student and trainee of the year awards.
+There were 447 entries across 17 categories, in addition to the 1,426 students and trainees eligible for the student and trainee of the year awards.

-The ceremony, which took place at Hallé St Peter’s in Manchester on Thursday, 17 March, was hosted by Nick Powell, Sky Sports News presenter.
+The ceremony, which took place today at Twickenham Stadium, was hosted by Sky Sports News presenter Jo Wilson.

-Nick said: “The importance of journalism has been thrust into the spotlight once more through the unbelievable courage and bravery of reporters in Ukraine, risking their lives to tell the stories the world needs to know.”
+“Over the past year, we saw the unbelievable courage and bravery of reporters in Ukraine, risking their lives to tell the stories the world needs to know.

 The student and trainee categories included news, sports, features, top scoop, podcast journalism, data journalism and student project of the year.

-Apprentice of the year is awarded following nominations from employers and trainers, and this year the judges praised the extremely high standard of entries.
+Apprentice of the year is awarded after employers and trainers nominate their high-flyers, and this year the judges praised the extremely high standard of entries.

-Max received a cheque for £300 from award sponsor the i.
+Dan received a cheque for £200 from award sponsor Brunswick Group.

-Abbey, who studied at Leeds Trinity University, achieved the best overall results in the National Qualification in Journalism out of all the candidates sitting in the 2020-21 academic year.
+Amy, who studied at PA Training, achieved the best overall results in the National Qualification in Journalism out of all the candidates sitting in the 2021-23 academic year.
 She achieved a distinction in all three assessments.

-Abbey received a cheque for £300 from award sponsor Brunswick Group.
+Amy received a cheque for £200 from award sponsor Alder Media.